villano-lab/galactic-spin-W1/paper/paper.md

     * Choose a galaxy to plot
     * Find scaling factors by fitting them to the measured data points
 * Widgets:
-    * Dark Matter parameters affecting the rotation curve in the galaxy NGC 5533
+    * See how dark matter parameters affect the rotation curve of the galaxy NGC 5533
-    * All components affecting the rotation curve in the galaxy NGC 5533
+    * See how all components affect the rotation curve of the galaxy NGC 5533
 * Bonus materials:
     * Calculate the rotation curve for the bulge component using empirically derived parameters
-    * Widget: Tiny black holes as dark matter candidates
+    * Widget: Look at tiny black holes as dark matter candidates

 # Acknowledgements